 Verify this with:

 # cd /path/to/package/files # for P in * > do > echo $P $( rpm -qlp $P 2> /dev/null | grep '/etc/xinetd.d' ) | grep '/etc/xinetd.d' > done

 The kernel itself continues to evolve rapidly.
 Added features, improved performance, and bug fixes.
 But the way you configure a kernel hasn't changed much.

-Clusters, on the other hand, work completely differently in RHEL/CentOS 7.
+Clusters, on the other hand, work completely differently when you move from RHEL 6 to 7.